Archaeological Site Of Ancient Delos In Greece

 Delos – The birthplace of Apollo and Artemis

-According to Greek mythology, Delos was the birthplace of Artemis and Apollo.
+According to Greek mythology, Delos was the birthplace of Apollo and Artemis, the twin Olympian gods.
 The two popular deities were the children of the almighty Zeus and the goddess Leto, who was a daughter of Titans.

 Hera was very jealous of Zeus